Slowly moving black holes in khrono-metric model: Introduction

 \section{Introduction}

 Modified gravity theories with violation of Lorentz invariance have received significant attention in the literature \cite{Liberati:2013xla,Blas:2014aca}.
 Motivation often comes from quantum gravity.
 A concrete example is provided by the Ho\v rava's proposal \cite{horava_quantum_2009} to make gravity perturbatively renormalizable by imposing invariance under anisotropic scaling of time and space at high energies, see \cite{Barvinsky:2023mrv,Herrero-Valea:2023zex} for recent reviews.
-A so-called projectable version of Ho\v rava gravity has indeed been proven to be renormalizable \cite{Barvinsky:2015kil,Barvinsky:2017zlx} and even asymptotically free \cite{Barvinsky:2017kob,Barvinsky:2019rwn,Barvinsky:2021ubv,Barvinsky:2023uir}.
+A so-called projectable version of Ho\v rava gravity has indeed been proven to be renormalizable \cite{Barvinsky:2015kil,Barvinsky:2017zlx} and even asymptotically free \cite{Barvinsky:2017kob,Barvinsky:2019rwn,Barvinsky:2021ubv,Barvinsky:2023uir,Barvinsky:2024svc}.
 However, it suffers from an instability at low energies \cite{Koyama:2009hc,blas_models_2011} and it is not clear at the moment if and how it can reproduce the observed gravitational phenomenology.
-Partial results in favor of renormalizability \cite{Bellorin:2022qeu,Bellorin:2022efu} exist also for the non-projectable Ho\v rava gravity which does not suffer from this problem \cite{Blas:2009qj}.
-At low energies it reduces to the Einstein's general relativity (GR) coupled to a scalar field $\vf$ called khronon which describes a preferred time coordinate \cite{Germani:2009yt,Blas:2009yd,blas_models_2011,Wang:2017brl}.
-Geometrically, it labels a foliation of spacetime by a family of spacelike surfaces.
+Partial results in favor of renormalizability \cite{Bellorin:2022qeu,Bellorin:2022efu} exist also for non-projectable Ho\v rava gravity which avoids the instability problem \cite{Blas:2009qj}.
+At low energies it reduces to Einstein's general relativity (GR) coupled to a scalar field $\vf$ called khronon which describes a preferred time coordinate \cite{Germani:2009yt,Blas:2009yd,blas_models_2011,Wang:2017brl}.
+Geometrically, khronon labels a foliation of spacetime by a family of spacelike surfaces.
 This khrono-metric model is parameterized by three dimensionless coupling constants conventionally denoted as $\a$, $\b$, $\l$ and under certain constraints on them passes all observational tests \cite{EmirGumrukcuoglu:2017cfa}.

 The khrono-metric model is closely related to the Einstein--aether theory \cite{Jacobson:2000xp,Jacobson:2007veq,Oost:2018tcv}.
 In the latter the preferred frame effects are described by a unit timelike vector $u^\mu$ called aether.
 Imposing on aether the constraint of vanishing curl renders it orthogonal to a spacelike foliation which obeys the khronon dynamics \cite{Jacobson:2013xta,Bhattacharyya:2015uxt}.